 School Date Yes No Note Have students and staff been evacuated from area of contamination?
 Have all students and staff been accounted for?
 Has the area of contamination been cordoned off and secured?
 Has the area of contamination been affixed with conspicuous signs reading: "DO NOT ENTER"?
 Have the doors and windows to the area of contamination been closed and locked?
 Have fans and ventilators serving the area of contamination been turned off?
 Has staff, students, or other personnel who came in contact with the area of contamination cleaned their hands with soap and water?
-Other: -
+Other: Completed by Date

-Appendix 2-3-2 Plan 2: Section 3: Emergency Situation Protocols 2.3.1.5: Bomb Threat Report
+2.3.1.5: Bomb Threat Report